Selamawit-G/Portfolio/README.md

 https://github.com/Selamawit-G/Portfolio
 ---------------------

 Aspiring Data Analyst with a focus on statistical analysis, data visualization, and database management.
 Currently enhancing data proficiency through the Digital Skills Bootcamp.
-Background in Electrical and Computer Engineering with 3+ years of professional experience in Information & Technology Transfer and Network Engineering, applying strong analytical thinking, problem-solving, and systems expertise.
+Background in Electrical and Computer Engineering with 3+ years of professional experience in Information & Technology Transfer Expert and Network Engineering, applying strong analytical thinking, problem-solving, and systems expertise.
 Eager to apply technical and data skills in real-world, data-driven projects.

-* 🌍  I'm based in United Kingdom
+* 🌍  I'm based in Leeds,UK.
 * ✉️  You can contact me at [gebreyohannes.selamawit@gmail.com](mailto:gebreyohannes.selamawit@gmail.com)
 * LinkedIn  http://linkedin.com/in/selamawit-gebreyohannes-a56a46295
 * https://sites.google.com/view/selamawit/home